Raymond Carhart

-Raymond T. Carhart was a Speech/Language Pathologist.
+Raymond Theodore Carhart (March 28, 1912 - October 2, 1975) was a Speech-Language Pathologist (SLP).
 As a founder and pioneer of the science, he is frequently referred to as the "Father of Audiology."

+Early life and education

+Carhart was born on March 28, 1912, in Mexico City to Raymond Albert and Edith (Noble) Carhart.
+Raymond Albert was a Methodist missionary whose own father, Albert Elijah Carhart, was a temperance preacher.

-Carhart was born on March 28, 1912, in Mexico City.
-He studied at Dakota Wesleyan University (BA in Speech and Psychology, 1932), and at Northwestern University (MA, 1934, and PhD, 1936, in Speech Pathology, Experimental Phonetics and Psychology).
+Carhart studied at Dakota Wesleyan University (BA in Speech and Psychology, 1932) and at Northwestern University (MA, 1934, and PhD, 1936, in Speech Pathology, Experimental Phonetics and Psychology).

+Research and career

-He remained at Northwestern until 1944, first as instructor in Speech Re-education and later as Assistant (1940) and Associate (1943) Professor.
+Carhart remained at Northwestern until 1944, first as instructor in Speech Re-education and later as Assistant (1940) and Associate (1943) Professor.
 He joined the US Army Medical Administrative Corps in 1944, working in Butler, Pennsylvania until 1946.
 He returned to Northwestern in 1947, where he remained until his death in 1975.

+Carhart notch

-"Carhart notch effect" is a decrease in the bone-conduction hearing at the 2000 Hz region of patients with otosclerosis first reported by and therefore named after Raymond Carhart.
+Carhart notch effect is a decrease in the bone-conduction hearing at the 2000 Hz region of patients with otosclerosis first reported by and therefore named after Raymond Carhart.